-For my travel backpack, I went with an Asus Zenbook as a lightweight powerhouse.
+For my travel photography gear, I went with an Asus Zenbook as a lightweight powerhouse.
 It has a normal graphics card, 512 GB SDD Storage, and 12 GB which should handle my photo collection very smoothly.

 The Asus Zenbook presented above has a 13″ screen and fits perfectly in the travel backpack.
 Anything bigger wouldn’t fit in the hand luggage.

 During a long flight and travel, I don’t want to miss at least some form of entertainment.
 Bluetooth headphones are great for the occasion and don’t interfere with the hand luggage, as they don’t require any wire connection.

 There a lot of expensive Bluetooth headphones that I found would be uncomfortable when wearing for a long time or were very noisy.
 But the TaoTronics really fit well and they became part of my travel photography gear.

 Good headphones don’t need to be expensive and my favorite ones are the TaoTronics.